 The whole West Village complex is very nice and most of the restaurants seem to bring in a good crowd on weekend nights.
 Crepe Revolution got filled in as the evening went on, and more couples and families joined us on the patio.
 The dark-walled interior is very nice for date nights or spending the evening enjoying some bottles of wine, and the patio just fantastic for noisy kids.
 Once in a while, we get to indulge on a Friday night.

-Note that in early 2013, this restaurant changed its name to Table 33, with an accompanying change of menu.
-They still do crepes, but lots of other things as well.
+In early 2013, this restaurant changed its name to Table 33, with an accompanying change of menu.
+They still did crepes, but lots of other things as well.
+About 18 months later, they closed for good.

 Other blog posts about Crepe Revolution: